asrob-uc3m/robotDevastation-developer-manual/en/robot-management.md

 The robot system is in charge of communicating with the robot and sending commands to control its movement.

 {% plantuml %}
-interface RdRobotManager
+interface RobotManager

-Class RdMockupRobotManager
+Class MockupRobotManager
-Class RdYarpRobotManager
+Class YarpRobotManager

-RdRobotManager <|-- RdMockupRobotManager
+RobotManager <|-- MockupRobotManager
-RdRobotManager <|-- RdYarpRobotManager
+RobotManager <|-- YarpRobotManager
 {% endplantuml %}

-## RdRobotManager class
+## RobotManager class

-The `RdRobotManager` class defines the interface required for communication with a Robot Devastation robot.
+The `RobotManager` class defines the interface required for communication with a Robot Devastation robot.

 {% plantuml %}
-interface RdRobotManager {
+interface RobotManager {
 --Robot movement  --
 bool moveForward(int velocity = UNUSED)
 bool moveBackwards(int velocity = UNUSED)